 Run the CIAO configuration script:

-unix% cd ciao-4.11/ unix% ./configure Running CXC configure, v4.4.1 checking build system type... x86_64-unknown-linux-gnu checking host system type... x86_64-unknown-linux-gnu checking target system type... x86_64-unknown-linux-gnu checking for more... /bin/more checking for main in -lpthread... no --with-imagerdir not specified, defaulting to /soft/ciao-4.10/ots/bin configure: creating ./config.status config.status: creating bin/ciao_setup.csh config.status: creating bin/ciao_setup.sh config.status: creating bin/ciao.sh config.status: creating bin/ciao.csh config.status: creating bin/ciao.ksh config.status: creating bin/ciao.bash config.status: creating bin/setup_obsvis.sh config.status: creating bin/setup_obsvis.csh config.status: creating bin/setup_chips.sh config.status: creating bin/setup_chips.csh config.status: creating bin/setup_sherpa.sh config.status: creating bin/setup_sherpa.csh config.status: creating bin/setup_tools.sh config.status: creating bin/setup_tools.csh config.status: creating bin/ciao-python-fix config.status: creating test/smoke/bin/setup.sh config.status: creating test/Makefile config.status: creating ots/etc/pango/pangorc config.status: creating ots/etc/pango/pango.modules config.status: creating ots/etc/gtk-2.0/gtk.immodules
+unix% cd ciao-4.13/ unix% ./configure Running CXC configure, v4.4.1 checking build system type... x86_64-unknown-linux-gnu checking host system type... x86_64-unknown-linux-gnu checking target system type... x86_64-unknown-linux-gnu checking for more... /bin/more checking for main in -lpthread... no --with-imagerdir not specified, defaulting to /soft/ciao-4.13/ots/bin configure: creating ./config.status config.status: creating bin/ciao_setup.csh config.status: creating bin/ciao_setup.sh config.status: creating ots/lib/python3.7/config-3.7m/Makefile config.status: creating bin/ciao.sh config.status: creating bin/ciao.csh config.status: creating bin/ciao.ksh config.status: creating bin/ciao.bash config.status: creating bin/setup_obsvis.sh config.status: creating bin/setup_obsvis.csh config.status: creating bin/setup_chips.sh config.status: creating bin/setup_chips.csh config.status: creating bin/setup_sherpa.sh config.status: creating bin/setup_sherpa.csh config.status: creating bin/setup_tools.sh config.status: creating bin/setup_tools.csh config.status: creating bin/ciao-python-fix config.status: creating test/smoke/bin/setup.sh config.status: creating test/Makefile config.status: creating ots/etc/gtk-3.0/gtk.immodules config.status: creating ots/etc/gtk-3.0/gdk-pixbuf.loaders